Digital Realty opens new AU data centre – and announces another one

 “We are excited to further expand our presence in Sydney, a key market for us in Australia and the wider Asia Pacific region,” says Digital Realty Asia Pacific chief financial officer Krupal Raval.

 “The time is right for this expansion.
 Given the fantastic market demand we have seen for our newest facility that just opened, we have already started the design and planning process for the next phase of our Erskine Park connected campus.
-We expect to break ground soon, with the goal of delivering our next data centre for customers requiring critical IT space in Sydney by 2020.”
+We expect to break ground soon, with the goal of delivering our next data center for customers requiring critical IT space in Sydney by 2020.”

 Vertiv is a longstanding partner of Digital Realty, and the company’s Australia and New Zealand managing director Robert Linsdell congratulates Digital Realty on the expansion and its continued commitment to sustainability – particularly given the skyrocketing demand for more and more data.